nopnop2002/esp-idf-sx126x/http/README.md

 ### Specifying an HTTP Server
-HTTP Server is specified by one of the following.
+You can specify your HTTP Server in one of the following ways:
 - IP address
  ```192.168.10.20```
 - mDNS host name